everettmthunzi/zsh-config/README.md

 #### Promotion

 Worth a second look?
-Let's propagate to fill all the nooks and crannies that people want it to fill!
+Lets fill all these nooks and crannies together.
 If you are interested in chatting about day-to-day tools like git and vim, let's get into it on [ twitter ](https://twitter.com/antiqueeverett) and [ youtube](https://www.youtube.com/channel/UCKkeK-xQiIWc3jzBbUel9ww?view_as=subscriber).